-Giles Clarke is a photojournalist based in New York City and focusing on capturing the human face of current and post-conflict issues throughout the world.
+Giles Clarke is a photojournalist focusing on capturing the human face of current and post-conflict issues throughout the world.

-Since 2017, Clarke has been working with UN/OCHA on awareness campaigns in war-torn Yemen.
+Since 2017, Clarke has been working closely with UN/OCHA on awareness campaigns in war-torn Yemen.

-Clarke’s work has been featured by The United Nations, The New York Times, Amnesty International, CNN, The Guardian, Global Witness, TIME, The New Yorker, National Press Photographers Association, Paris Match et al.
+Clarke’s work has been featured by The United Nations, The New York Times, Amnesty International, CNN, The Guardian, Global Witness, TIME, The New Yorker, TIME, Paris Match et al.

 For Print Sales/Exhibitions -Please contact Ilaria Quadrani ~ email@example.com firstname.lastname@example.org